People often wonder about Islam’s advantage over the rest of the religions that exist among all nations.

 It is worth noting here the importance of differentiating between the ideal religion of Islam and the non-ideal Muslims.

-Thus, the religion of Islam is the first to acknowledge and implement the religious pluralism that the whole world calls for today.
+Thus, the religion of Islam is the first to acknowledge and implement the religious pluralism that the whole world calls today for.

-But no pluralism in the absulute truth, which states:
+But no pluralism in the absolute truth, which states: